Plug-and-play Shape Refinement Framework for Multi-site and Lifespan Brain Skull Stripping: Abstract

 \section{Abstract}

-Skull stripping is a crucial prerequisite step in the analysis of brain magnetic resonance (MR) images.
+Skull stripping is a crucial prerequisite step in the analysis of brain magnetic resonance images (MRI).
 Although many excellent works or tools have been proposed, they suffer from low generalization capability.
-For instance, the model trained on a dataset with specific imaging parameters (source domain) cannot be well applied to other datasets with different imaging parameters (target domain).
+For instance, the model trained on a dataset with specific imaging parameters cannot be well applied to other datasets with different imaging parameters.
 Especially, for the lifespan datasets, the model trained on an adult dataset is not applicable to an infant dataset due to the large domain difference.
-To address this issue, numerous domain adaptation (DA) methods have been proposed to align the extracted features between the source and target domains, requiring concurrent access to the input images of both domains.
-Unfortunately, it is problematic to share the images due to privacy.
-In this paper, we design a source-free domain adaptation framework (SDAF) for multi-site and lifespan skull stripping that can accomplish domain adaptation without access to source domain images.
-Our method only needs to share the source labels as shape dictionaries and the weights trained on the source data, without disclosing private information from source domain subjects.
-To deal with the domain shift between multi-site lifespan datasets, we take advantage of the brain shape prior which is invariant to imaging parameters and ages.
-Experiments demonstrate that our framework can significantly outperform the state-of-the-art methods on multi-site lifespan datasets. \keywords{Transformer\and Skull stripping \and Domain adaptation \and Shape dictionary \and Lifespan brain}
+To address this issue, numerous methods have been proposed, where domain adaptation based on feature alignment is the most common.
+Unfortunately, this method has some inherent shortcomings, which need to be retrained for each new domain and requires concurrent access to the input images of both domains.
+In this paper, we design a plug-and-play shape refinement (PSR) framework for multi-site and lifespan skull stripping.
+To deal with the domain shift between multi-site lifespan datasets, we take advantage of the brain shape prior, which is invariant to imaging parameters and ages.
+Experiments demonstrate that our framework can outperform the state-of-the-art methods on multi-site lifespan datasets. \keywords{Skull stripping \and Transformer \and Domain adaptation \and Shape dictionary \and Lifespan brain}